 Tel.
 089 20 70 02 66

 Located in the über-cool Fünf Höfe shopping centre, this is the place to come for a post-retail drink and bite to eat.
 Comercial offers a range of sandwiches at surprisingly reasonable prices considering the location.
-And with a big glass window, it’s perfect for people watching.
+And with a big glass window, it’s also perfect for people watching.

 Maffeistr.
 3a, Schäfflerhof